ant-design/ant-design-mini/src/GuideTour/index.en.md

 #### Style Variables

 Component provides the following CSS variables, which can be used to customize styles.
-For details, see ConfigProvider Components.
+For more information, see ConfigProvider Components.

 | Variable name                    | Default Value                                                                                            | Dark Mode Default                                                                                    | Remarks                 |
 | ------------------------- | ------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- | -------------------- |